BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

    * **Import a Seed.** You can import a seed that you generated in a cryptowallet.
    * **Create a Seed.** You can also create a seed directly in Seed Tool.
 2. **Store a Seed.** Your seed will be encrypted and also backed up if you have iCloud enabled.
-   * **View a Seed.** While you are storing a seed, you will be able to view it and change its metadata.
+   * **View & Edit a Seed.** While you are storing a seed, you will be able to view it and change its metadata.
-   * **Shard a Seed.** You can also improve the resilience of your seed by sharding it with SSKR and giving out those shards.
+   * **Read an OIB.** Each Seed (and Key) comes with an Identity Block that makes it easy to identify the seed.
 3. **Use a Seed.** You can actively use a seed that is stored in Gordian Seed Tool, without ever having to export it.
-   * **Answer Requests.** Seed Tool uses the [`crypto-request`/`crypto-response`] system defined by Blockchain Commons for URs.
+   * **Answer Requests.** Seed Tool uses the [`crypto-request`/`crypto-response`](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2021-001-request.md) system defined by Blockchain Commons for URs.
 This allows Seed Tool to export precisely what's needed by another app.
-   * **Derive Keys.** Alternatively, you can choose to export specific derived keys on your own, while maintaining the seed in the app.
+   * **Derive a Key.** Alternatively, you can choose to export specific derived keys on your own, while maintaining the seed in the app.
+   * **Shard a Seed.** Finally, you can improve the resilience of your seed by sharding it with SSKR and giving out those shards.

 **Gordian Seed Tool** is designed so that once you've imported a seed you don't need to ever export it.
 But, if you want to, you can: